Relocation service

-Relocation services, employee relocation, military Permanent Change of Station (PCS) or workforce mobility include a range of internal business processes to transfer employees, their families, and/or entire departments of a business to a new location.
+Relocation services, employee relocation, military permanent change of station (PCS) or workforce mobility include a range of internal business processes to transfer employees, their families, and/or entire departments of a business to a new location.
 Like other types of employee benefits, these processes are usually administered by human resources specialists within a corporation.
 In the military, these processes are administered by the Transportation Management Office (TMO) and Personal Property Shipping Office (PPSO).

 Such business processes can include domestic residential services where an employee moves within a country or state as well as international relocation services which include planning for diplomats, managers, etc. working abroad.
 An agency providing relocation services directs and manages the process of relocation including arranging necessary documents (visa, long-term stay permissions), finding a new house (accommodation), finding a school for children (education), finding a job for the partner or "trailing spouse", arranging a teacher for the family (language training) and introduce expatriates to the local culture.
+Some companies are similarly offering financial incentives for their workers to return to specific city offices.